Social Media Good Practice Guide

 The Child Protection in Sport Unit have produced a useful guidance note on text and email messaging

-The information in this EN guidance note is consistent with the CPSU guidance.
+The information in this England Netball guidance note is consistent with the CPSU guidance.
 Also see CPSU guidance:

 Using Social Networking Services and Social Media: Promoting Safe and Responsible use

 Download the Complaints Leaflet for Parents & Young People